theoctober19th/Paint-Me/README.md

-# Paint Application Using C++
+# Paint Me

-I created this project while studying the course Computer Graphics as part of Bachelor's degree in Computer Engineering.
+A simple application developed as a Computer Graphics course project mimicing the behavior of Ms-Paint.

 The demo covers some basic operations like drawing lines, circles, filling with different colors and erasing.